AlibabaCloudDocs/aliyun_acp_learning/LLM_ACP_EN/p3_Summary&Outlook/README.md

 ### 1.3 Pair programming with an AI developer, instantly become a full-stack developer
-You may want to quickly add a new feature to your e-commerce system but are struggling with a lack of manpower?
+Want to quickly add a new feature to your e-commerce system but are struggling with a lack of manpower?
 The Lingma AI Developer is your 24/7 on-call programming partner!
 It can:
 - **One-click generation for the entire process**
 From requirement implementation to unit testing, from code fixes to batch modifications, complex code writing is "one-click generated" with full intelligent collaboration from AI.
 - **Zero pressure for full-stack requirements**